darrenseahjb/spotify/README.md

 ## Core Behaviors

-- incremental ingestion from Spotify recently played
+- scheduled polling instead of long-running ingestion
 - duplicate-safe inserts into `spotify_history`
 - persistent storage in PostgreSQL
-- scheduled refreshes through EventBridge
-- shared dataset for local and public dashboards
+- shared dataset for both local and public dashboards

+## Tradeoffs and Limitations

+- This pipeline is scheduled polling, not real-time streaming.
+- It depends on Spotify's recently played endpoint, so historical coverage is limited by what the API exposes unless a separate backfill is done.
+- Reliability is basic: deduplication and env validation are implemented, but retries, alerting, and formal monitoring are not.
+- The Lambda is intentionally simple and single-purpose; infrastructure is configured manually rather than through IaC.

 ## Local Setup